ExpediaGroup/styx/docs/user-guide/basic-usage.md

 ## System Requirements

-Building Styx requires Java 1.8.
-It can be built with 1.8.0_45.
-Earlier maintenance releases may work, but are not guaranteed to.
+Running Styx requires Java 1.8.
+It can be run with 1.8.0_45 or later versions.
+Earlier maintenance releases or Java 1.9 may work, but are not guaranteed to.

-The build system requires Apache Maven.
-The Styx team uses Maven version 3.2.1 for automated continuous integration builds.
-On Mac OSX, a version installed by HomeBrew is satisfactory.

 ## Step 1: Installing Styx:

 Styx comes pre-packaged in a zip file.
 Extract the zip file to a directory of choice:

-    $ unzip styx.zip
+    $ unzip styx-<VERSION>-<OS>-<PLATFORM>.zip

-This creates a subdirectory called `styx` that contains Styx binaries and a set of configuration examples.
-Example configuration files can be found in `styx/conf` subdirectory.
+This creates a subdirectory called `styx-<VERSION>` that contains Styx binaries and a set of configuration examples.
+Example configuration files can be found in `styx-<VERSION>/conf` subdirectory.
 There are some files worth noticing:

 * `default.yml`   - A Styx server configuration file.
 It specifies the Styx server port numbers and other application configuration.

-* `styx/conf/origins` subdirectory containing examples of Styx origins configuration files.
+* `conf/origins` subdirectory containing examples of Styx origins configuration files.
 A styx origins configuration file specifies the backend services for Styx.
  Especially, have a look at `origins-configuration-documentation.yml`.
-It explains all aspects of origins configuration settings.
+It explains all aspects of origins configuration settings (you can see more details in [Backend services and origins](configure-origins.md)).

 * `logback.xml`      - Logging configuration file.
-There are more examples in the `styx/conf/logback`
+There are more examples in the `conf/logback`
                       subdirectory.

 * `styx-env.sh`     - JVM settings file.
 See <TODO> section below.